Individual Representation in Approval-Based Committee Voting: Further Domain Restrictions

-\begin{definition}[$\alpha$-vertex tree representation ($\alpha$-VTR)] An approval profile $A$ satisfies \emph{$\alpha$-vertex tree representation} ($\alpha$-VTR) if there exists a rooted tree $T$ with vertices $V \cup \{x\}$ and root $x \notin V$, such that for every candidate $c_j \in C$ there exists a voter approving $c_j$ such that the set of voters $N(\{c_j\})$ form a path from $x$ to that voter (without $x$ but including the voter). \end{definition} \begin{proposition} There exists an $\alpha$-VTR instance that does not admit an $(\alpha,\beta)$-IR committee for $\beta<k-1$ and any $\alpha \geq 1$. \end{proposition} \begin{proof} We note that the instance in \Cref{thm:no-beta-approx} is also a $\alpha$-VTR instance, from which the statement follows.
+\begin{proof} We note that the instance in \Cref{thm:no-beta-approx} is also a $\tilde{\alpha}$-VTR instance, from which the statement follows.
 To see this, consider a rooted tree with root $x$ and vertices $v \in V$ as follows: the voters $v_{\frac{n}{k}+1}, \ldots, v_n$ form a simple path starting from $x$.
 All the remaining voters $v_1, \ldots, v_{\frac{n}{k}}$ are incident to the vertex farthest away from $x$ and make up the leaves of the tree.
-The set of voters approving a common candidate in the above instance now form a path from $x$ to one of the leaves $v_1, \ldots, v_{\frac{n}{k}}$ and thus this is an $\alpha$-VTR representation of that instance. \end{proof}
+The set of voters approving a common candidate in the above instance now form a path from $x$ to one of the leaves $v_1, \ldots, v_{\frac{n}{k}}$ and thus this is an $\tilde{\alpha}$-VTR representation of that instance. \end{proof}

-Note that the above $\alpha$-VTR instance also does not admit a committee providing semi-strong JR.
+Note that the instance discussed in the proof of \Cref{prop:alpha-vtr} does not admit a committee providing semi-strong JR.